SportsTalk Live (NBC Sports Bay Area)

 SportsTalk Live is a television sports discussion series that airs on NBC Sports Bay Area in the United States.

 The TV show began in 2009.
 It was originally titled Chronicle Live (2009–13), and then Yahoo!
 SportsTalk Live (in 2013), broadcasting on the station formerly known as Comcast Sportsnet Bay Area on Comcast Sportsnet California.

 At its inception, it was hosted by veteran Bay Area sportscaster Greg Papa, well known as being the radio voice of the Oakland Raiders.
-As of 2019, it was hosted by Jim Kozimor.
+Since 2019, it was hosted by Jim Kozimor.

 History

 The show was announced in February 2009, as part of a revamping of the CSN Bay Area lineup.
 Previously, the channel (then Fox Sports Net Bay Area) was mainly just for airing local sports telecasts and FSN original programming.
 When the channel was re-launched in April 2008 as CSN Bay Area, plans were announced to have a news show for all Bay Area sports.
 It was then announced that sports talk show would premiere as well, and would be hosted by Greg Papa.
 The show is named for the San Francisco Chronicle newspaper, as the show's panel is composed primarily of columnists from the Chronicle.
 However, writers from the MediaNews Group (mainly the San Jose Mercury News, Oakland Tribune and Contra Costa Times) and the Sacramento Bee also frequent the show.

 The show premiered on April 6, 2009 along with the news show (Sportsnet Central).
 Like the launch of CSN Bay Area itself a year earlier, this was intentionally set at the same time as the start of the baseball season.
 The show is thought to be the first of its kind in the Bay Area.